conan-io/docs/mastering/conditional.rst

 ------------------------------

-Sometimes there are libraries that are not compatible with specific settings like libraries that are not compatible with an architecture or options that only make sense for an operating system.
-It can be also useful when there are settings under development.
+Sometimes there are libraries that are not compatible with specific settings like libraries that are not compatible with an architecture, or options that only make sense for an operating system.
+It can also be useful when there are settings under development.

 There are two approaches for this situation: